 In the above decomposition, we notice that the analysis of any one-loop Feynman integral can be carried out by only keeping track of the number of independent external momenta.
-In effect, regardless of the space-time dimension, one needs to perform $D_\parallel+1$ (or $N$) integrations to elucidate the singular structure of the integral, since all integrations coming from the perpendicular subspace are reduced to a single one ($\lambda_{11}$), due to the way how the integrand is parametrised.
+In effect, regardless of the space-time dimension, one needs to perform $D_\parallel+1$ (or $N$) integrations to elucidate the singular structure of the integral, since all integrations coming from the perpendicular subspace are reduced to a single one ($\lambda_{11}$).